 While your physical changes may be in your face, it is important to remember that your partner may likely be experiencing age-related physical changes as well.
 Therefore, be open with your partner about your experiences and work together to learn ways to keep your intimacy alive.

-And remember, babe, even though low sex drive and painful sex after menopause may feel like taboo topics, they aren’t for any babes in the Perry community.
+And remember, even though low sex drive and painful sex after menopause may feel like taboo topics, they aren’t for us at perry.
 Indeed, no questions are off-limits.
-To connect with other babes in perimenopause and learn about real strategies to improve sex after menopause, join us in our community!

 Disclaimer: This is not medical advice, does not take the place of medical advice from your physician, and is not intended to treat or cure any disease.
 Patients should see a qualified medical provider for assessment and treatment.